Quick Start

 }

-// Define the conditions
+// Define the write-capable lifecycle entry

 // Rule 1: The destination must be the treasury